 A Level Results

-I am very pleased with the performance of all the boys, over 20% of all the grades gained are in the A* and A range.
-In our other two statistics overall 100% of examinations taken were pass grades (98% last year) and 72% were A*-C (70% last year).
+I am pleased with the performance of the boys this year.
+24% of all the grades gained are in the A* and A range.
+In our other two statistics overall 96% of examinations taken were pass grades and 78% were A*-C.